Soul (Lee Brice song)

-"Soul" is a song written by Kevin Kadish and Tony Perrari, and recorded by American country music singer Lee Brice.
+"Soul" is a song written by Kevin Kadish and Tony Ferrari, and recorded by American country music singer Lee Brice.
 It was released on November 29, 2021 as the third single from Brice's fifth studio album Hey World.

 Content

-Kevin Kadish and Tony Perrari wrote "Soul" in 2020.
+Kevin Kadish and Tony Ferrari wrote "Soul" in 2020.
 The song was described by Taste of Country writer Billy Dukes as having a "sweet melody and sexy sentiment".
 Dukes also noted how the writers altered the word "toes" to "toeses" to make it fit the song's rhyme scheme.
 Morgan Raum of Country Now stated that the song had an "upbeat melody and extremely catchy chorus".

 In January 2022, Brice released the song's music video, directed by Justin Clough and Chase Lauer.

-The song was certified gold by the Recording Industry Association of America (RIAA) in August 2022, honoring 500,000 certified downloads.
+The song was certified Platinum by the Recording Industry Association of America (RIAA) in August 2023, honoring 1,000,000 certified downloads.